A Sikh's mission is to promote chardi kala around the world.

 them by the Guru, and became known as the “Panj Pyare”

 (the five beloved ones).
 Since that time, any five baptized Sikhs

 have been called upon to render decisions on important issues

 facing Sikh communities.
 Another unique aspect is that after baptizing

 the Panj Pyare, Guru Gobind Singh asked them to initiate him,

 thus firmly establishing the democratic principles inherent in

+the Sikh religion.
 The baptized Sikhs were given a distinct uniform

 or identity: Kanga (wooden comb), Katchera (breeches), Kara (steel